MA

 Teaching staff

-Dr Thania Acarón - Course Leader
+Dr Thania Acarón – Course Leader – (dance movement psychotherapist, arts in health specialist and researcher)

 Projects